 The Company's non-employee board members agreed to receive the 2022 and 2023 cash director fees totaling \$240,000 in shares of common stock.
-As of March 31, 2024, these shares had yet to be issued.
+As of June 30, 2024, these shares had yet to be issued, however, the value of the fees is now recorded as additional paid-in capital on the condensed consolidated balance sheet.